A List of Top 10 & Current Energy Suppliers UK

 Best Utility Companies in the UK

 There is still plenty of choice when it comes to switching energy suppliers in the UK.

-Not too long ago, there were well over 70 different companies to choose from but it's predicted by the end of the year there could be around 10 remaining with many collpasing due to the huge increases in energy prices there are now fewer than ever.
+Not too long ago, there were well over 70 different companies to choose from but with many collapsing due to the huge increases in energy prices there are now fewer than ever.
 Most of the companies remaining offer dual fuel deals, meaning that they can supply both gas and electricity to your home.

 You may be thinking about changing energy suppliers in order to save money or to receive better customer service.
 To help you with your research, we’ve taken a look at some of the biggest UK energy suppliers to give you inspiration for your energy switch and help you see what each company has to offer.